Shubham-Kolamkar/Amazon-Clone/README.md

-# Have created an Amazzon Clone using HTML5 and CSS3.
+# Have created an Amazon Clone using HTML5 and CSS3.